StevenGerrard8/CSCA-5622-CSCI-4622-final-project/README.md

-This tis a final project for the CSCA5622 Introduction to Machine Learning: Supervised Learning
+This is a final project for the CSCA5622 Introduction to Machine Learning: Supervised Learning